xuetao666/625_Group5/README.md

 * In order to make the result meaningful, meaningless variables need to be excluded based on selection.
 The process has been rerun multiple times. -- Data is messy with over 3000+ variables without cleaning, thus, difficult to select by hand. -- Thus use this process.

-## 4.1 Computational chanllege and solutions:
+## 4.1 Computational challenge and solutions:

 * High missingess and low overlap on the variables for different year of survey, thus, there is no complete cases if we work on the overall dataset.
   + we chose to separate the analysis for different year and then combine to chose the highly overlapped variables